True confession: I “borrowed” my wedding vows.

 What do you mean you haven’t written your vows?

 So the night before, I was fastly approaching DEFCON 1.
 I started to think of celebrity couples that have been married a long time.
 Let’s be honest, there are like five and ever year that number dwindles even more.
-Combine that with the ones I admire, and there are two!
+Combine that with the ones I admire, and now we’re really pushing it.
 But then I remembered, Joanne Woodward and Paul Newman.
-And like a that huge neon Welcome to Vegas sign, I noticed they were married in that exact city almost 50 years earlier.
+And just like a that huge neon Welcome to Vegas sign, I noticed they were married in that exact city almost 50 years earlier.
 And man, were they in love.

 So I casually ran the idea by Jamie.
 OF COURSE HE LOVED IT!
 He was in the same boat and ready to “borrow” someone else’s wedding vows quicker than you can say, “I do.”
 Part of me was miffed he was being let off the hook so easily, but SO WAS I suckahs!
 So.
 Was.
 I.

 His halo and my wings

 As my grandfather walked me down the aisle at sunset, a flamenco guitarist played my favorite song by The Beatles Here, There and Everywhere, and I couldn’t help but crack a little wink and smile to my best friend who was officiated our wedding because I was about to be busted for wedding vow theft!
 There I was, officially a fraud.

-The moment the ceremony concluded I remember breathing a sigh of relief as the guitarist played U2’s Everlasting Love because in my mind that was the getaway car and I could walk down the aisle with my new husband before REO Speedwagon began soundcheck, but that’s a whole other story for another post.
+The moment the ceremony concluded I remember breathing a huge sigh of relief as the guitarist played U2’s Everlasting Love because in my mind that was my getaway car and I could walk down the aisle with my new husband before REO Speedwagon began their soundcheck, but that’s a whole other story for another post.

 Can I go to Wedding jail for this?